 Insured losses stemming from earthquakes in Canterbury, New Zealand in 2010 and 2011 have risen to NZ$22.29bn ($15.02bn), according to the country’s insurance trade body.

 Insured losses stemming from the Carr wildfires that continue to ravage parts of North California could burn through the $1bn threshold, according to Aon’s Impact unit.

 The raging California Carr fire is already the sixth most destructive wildfire in the state’s history and could lead to insured losses of $1.5bn or even higher, according to the rating agency Moody’s.

-Insured losses stemming from four separate weather outbreaks in the US last month are expected to exceed $1.53bn, according to estimates by Aon.
+Economic losses stemming from the Carr wildfire that has ravaged parts of California in recent days are expected to exceed $100mn, according to estimates by Aon.

 Berkshire Hathaway has excluded talcum powder-related exposures from the $1.5bn adverse development cover (ADC) it struck with The Hartford in late 2016.